Understanding Cuban Money

 But here’s the rub.
 While Cuban salaries are paid in CUP (which can be used to pay for utilities and basic foods), they can’t really be used for anything else.
 Nada.

-The shops with the good stuff (imported food, medication, toiletries) only sell in MLC, a currency which Cubans must upload to their bank cards by buying expensive foreign currencies such as the USD, EUR or GBP, to name a few.
+The shops with the good stuff (imported food, medication, toiletries, air conditioning units, electrical goods, building materials…you name it) only sell in MLC, a currency which Cubans must upload to their bank cards by buying expensive foreign currencies such as the USD, EUR or GBP, to name a few.
 Which most Cubans can’t access unless they have friends or family abroad who can send it to them.
+It’s completely bonkers.

 So what money should I bring to Cuba?